RSPB Snettisham provides the most amazing all-year round spectacular entertainment in the form of bird watching.

 Known as the Snettisham Wader Spectacular, you'll watch the most amazing show of nature.
 And if you want to see what I'm talking about on a video, fly over to my Norfolk Videos.

 The joys of bird watching begins here!

 Carefully pick your tide time and time of year to visit and you’ll be bowled over by the enormity of this spectacle.
 Here you can find the RSPB timetable for when to arrive at the reserve.
 Nature at its best, as with so much of the Norfolk coastline.
 However, if you arrive when the tide is out, you will be sorely disappointed.
 The mudflats go out for as far as the eye can see, and most of the birds will be far to far away for you to see.

-Arriving at RSPB Snettisham in the car park (as of 2019, there is a charge for this car park - £2 for non members, free for members), you’re surrounded by a group of fishing lakes, usually with fishermen sitting quietly and patiently, and opposite the car park is a small pathway with a sign telling you the distance to the nearest hide.
+Arriving at RSPB Snettisham in the car park (there is a charge for this car park - approx £2 for non members, free for members), you’re surrounded by a group of fishing lakes, usually with fishermen sitting quietly and patiently, and opposite the car park is a small pathway with a sign telling you the distance to the nearest hide.
 You follow this easy walking path to arrive at the lagoons, beach and hides.

 I personally find RSPB Snettisham to be very different to the Titchwell RSPB Nature Reserve, or the Norfolk Wildlife Trust’s Cley Marshes, in that it has a much wilder, more rugged feel to it.
 You can take a relaxed walk all the way around the lagoons.
 There is no visitor centre, state of the art hides or refreshments.